glacials/twos.dev/src/cold/apple.md

 Only a handful of apps support multiple windows at this time, but being able to e.g. view one email in a thread while composing a reply feels great.

+Apple also takes a strong stance on whether a feature will be available on both platforms.
+For example, iPad does not allow swipe-typing;
+iPad can show multiple apps on the screen at a time, but iPhone cannot; and iPad has no Wallet or Apple Pay.
+I felt confused about these inconsistencies at first, but I see Apple’s angle— none of them quite make sense on the other form factor.
+Apple would rather withhold the feature than allow using it to be confusing or unintuitive.
+Infamously, there is no calculator app for iPad because Apple hasn’t found the time to adapt the iPhone calculator design.

-Ecosystem effects of iPad are the ability to use it as a second monitor, and the ability to use my Mac’s mouse and keyboard to control the iPad. macOS’s Preview app allows iPad to be used as an input device for signing documents and marking up images.
+Ecosystem effects of iPad are the ability to use it as a second monitor, and the ability to use a Mac’s mouse and keyboard to control it. macOS’s Preview app allows iPad to be used as an input device for signing documents and marking up images.
 This is something I did before by manually transferring files, but now it’s two clicks with instant sync.

 ### ✔ Pixel → iPhone {#iphone}

-I was initially surprised iPhone and iPad lack feature parity.
-This first came up trying to swipe-type on iPad.
-Another is iPad can show multiple apps on the screen at a time, but iPhone cannot. iPad has no Wallet or Apple Pay.
-I felt confused at first, but I see Apple’s angle—none of these quite make sense on the other form factor.
-They’d rather deny you the feature than allow using it to be confusing or unintuitive.
-Infamously, there is no calculator app for iPad because Apple hasn’t found the time to adapt the iPhone calculator design.
+As I said earlier, iOS shines when you use native apps.
+Apple apps especially, but also any (rare) third party app that takes the care to support all the small UX goodies.

-The more native apps I use on iOS, the better the UX gets.
-For example, you can use multi-touch to drag-and-drop items between apps.
-Third-party apps only implement this functionality sometimes.
+The more native apps, the better the UX.

+For example, multi-touch can be used to drag-and-drop items between apps.

 {{ videos
 "Using multi-touch to drag and drop items between apps."